zdravkov/kendo-docs/api/wrappers/jsp/datepicker/month.md

 ## Configuration Attributes

-### content `String`
+### content `java.lang.String`

-Template to be used for rendering the cells in the calendar "month" view, which are in range.
+The template to be used for rendering the cells in "month" view, which are between the min/max range.

 #### Example
     <kendo:datePicker-month content="content">
     </kendo:datePicker-month>

-### empty `String`
+### empty `java.lang.String`

-The template used for rendering the cells in the calendar "month" view, which are not in the range between the minimum and maximum values.
+The template to be used for rendering the cells in the "month" view, which are not in the min/max range.

 #### Example
     <kendo:datePicker-month empty="empty">